What Is State Unemployment Insurance Tax?

 Automatic State Registrations

-When you add an employee in a new state, Warp automatically opens the necessary state tax accounts on your behalf, including your unemployment insurance account.
-You'll never need to navigate another state government website to get a withholding ID or SUI employer number.
+When you add an employee in a new state, Warp opens the necessary state tax accounts on your behalf.
+That includes your unemployment insurance account.
+You’ll never need to navigate another state government website to get a withholding ID or SUI employer number.

 Automated Tax Filings